DenTelezhkin/DTTableViewManager/README.md

 DTTableViewManager
 ================

-Powerful architecture for UITableView.
+Powerful architecture for UITableView controllers.
 The idea is to move all datasource methods to separate class, and add many helper methods to manage presentation of your data models.

 ## Why?